-Sue: I’m really sorry but this has turned into a bad student film.
+Sue: I’m sorry, Neil, but this has turned into a bad student film.
 It’s a bit pretentious.

-At least the sets in the dome meet with Sue’s approval.
+At least the dome meets with Sue’s approval.

 Sue: The sets are brilliant.
 It’s been put together like a German Huf Haus.

-Me: I’ll have to take your word for it.
+Me: I’ll have to take your word for that.

-Sue: It’s prefabricated.
-It looks like a real lab where you could actually get some proper work done.
+Sue: It means it’s prefabricated.
+And it looks like a real lab where you could actually get some proper work done.
 I’m really impressed with the design of this story.
 It feels real.

-Me: If you can tell me where you’ve seen this actor before, I will do the washing-up for a whole week.
+Me: If you can tell me where you’ve seen this actor before, I’ll do the washing-up for a week.

-Back at the dome, Hindle has a dicky-fit, smashing up Todd’s lab in the process.
+Back at the dome, Hindle destroys Todd’s lab in a fit of pique.

-Sue: The prop guys are probably having kittens and praying that they don’t need another take.
+Sue: The prop guys are probably having kittens and praying they don’t need another take.

 Me: What do you think of the actor playing Hindle?

-Sue: He’s a bit hammy but he has a very interesting face so he’s getting away with it.
+Sue: He’s a bit hammy, but he has an interesting face, so he’s just about getting away with it.

 A laughing man joins Tegan in her head.

-Sue: He reminds me of Joffrey from Game of Thrones.
-And I want to punch him in the face as well.
+Sue: (Singing) Ashes to Ashes, Funk to Funky… Actually, he reminds me of Joffrey from Game of Thrones; I definitely want to punch him in the face.
 I have to say, the acting is very good in this episode.
-I really like the way the tone keeps shifting as well, from the brightly lit scenes in the dome to the really dark stuff in her head, it’s a nice contrast.
-It’s well directed.
+I really like the way the tone keeps shifting as well, from the brightly lit scenes in the dome, to the really dark stuff in her head.
+It’s a nice contrast and very well directed.

-The episode concludes with Hindle proclaiming that he has the power of life and death over everyone.
+The episode concludes with Hindle proclaiming he has the power of life and death over everyone.

 Sue: Wow.
 That was intense.
 Hey, it’s not bad, this.
-Peter Davison is very good.
-He feels like a proper Doctor now.top
+Peter Davison is very good, too.
+He feels like a proper Doctor now.

 We meet Mary Morris as Panna.

-When we finished this episode, I gave Sue a picture of Mary in her prime.
+When we finished the episode, I showed Sue a picture of Mary in her prime.